 Make Sure You Have a Lifeline

-College is a trial by fire for millions of young adults in Houston and Longview, Texas.
+College is a trial by fire for millions of young adults in Texas and Oklahoma.
 Keeping yourself afloat financially may be the last of your worries if you're trying to succeed in getting an education to better yourself for the future.

 Others take advantage of quick and easy personal loans from a lender like Atlas Credit.
-If you're a college student in Houston or Longview, consider the many benefits of applying for an online personal loan.
-Even if you have bad credit or no credit, Atlas Credit can get you a cool $100 to $1,300 for your bank account to help you afford anything college throws your way.
+If you're a college student in Texas or Oklahoma, consider the many benefits of applying for an online personal loan.
+Even if you have bad credit or no credit, Atlas Credit can get you a cool $100 to $1,400 for your bank account to help you afford anything college throws your way.

-Contact Atlas Credit today to learn more, and keep up our weekly blog post as a supplementary course in financial stability!
+Contact Atlas Credit today to learn more about how you can get money for school, and keep up our weekly blog post as a supplementary course in financial stability!